All Products

 ohe_params = {"sparse_output": False}

-# Define classification pipeline for feature conversion.
-The X parameter represents training data.
+# Define the classification pipeline for feature transformation.
+The input parameter X represents the training data.

 def create_classification_pipeline(X):